Super FX: Function

 The Super FX chip is used to render 3D polygons and to assist the SNES in rendering advanced 2D effects.
 This custom-made RISC processor is typically programmed to act like a graphics accelerator chip that draws polygons to a frame buffer in the RAM that sits adjacent to it.
 The data in this frame buffer is periodically transferred to the main video memory inside of the console using DMA in order to show up on the television display.

 The first version of the chip, commonly referred to as simply "Super FX", is clocked with a 21.4 MHz signal, but an internal clock speed divider halves it to 10.7 MHz.
-Later on, the design was revised to become the Super FX GSU (Graphics Support Unit); this, unlike the first Super FX chip revision, is able to reach 21 MHz.
+Later on, the design was revised to become the Super FX GSU; this, unlike the first Super FX chip revision, is able to reach 21 MHz.

 All versions of the Super FX chip are functionally compatible in terms of their instruction set.
 The differences arise in how they are packaged, their pinout, and their internal clock speed.
 As a result of changing the package from 100 to 112 pins when creating the GSU-2, more external pins were available and assigned for addressing.
 As a result, a larger amount of external ROM or RAM can be accessed.

+An emulated implementation of the Super FX written by Randy Linden—dubbed as the "Super FX 3"—was used in Limited Run Games' 2025 physical re-release of Doom for the Super NES.
+The Super FX 3 runs on a Raspberry Pi RP2350 built into the Doom cartridge, running at 150Mhz and replicating the functionality of the Super FX chip while offering improvements such as a higher frame rate.
+A year later, a ROM hack of Star Fox was released which takes advantage of the Super FX 3 implementation.